Admissions – Frequently Asked Questions

 What calendar is the British School on?

 - The British School’s academic calendar follows the calendar year.
 We start classes in late January and finish the year in late November.

 What is the schedule of the school day?

 - Classes for all students begin at 8.00am.
-Early Years and Primary students finish at 2.00pm, while Secondary students finish at 3.00pm.
-On Wednesdays, Early Years and Year 1 students finish at 12.00 midday.
+Early Years and Year 4 students finish at 2.00pm, while Year 5 and Secondary students finish at 3.00pm.

 Do you offer a school bus service?

 - We contract a company to provide bus services before and after school.
 It is a door-to-door service.
 Prices vary depending on distance from the school.
 The company has an office within the School’s administration building.

 How many groups/classes are in each year level are there?

 - Early Years 1 consists of one integrated group split into 3 classes